EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

     }
 ```

 This simple example will create a couple backups in "/tmp/rocksdb_backup".
+Note that you can create and verify multiple backups using the same engine.

 Backups are normally incremental (see `BackupableDBOptions::share_table_files`).
 You can create a new backup with `BackupEngine::CreateNewBackup()` and only the new data will be copied to backup directory (for more details on what gets copied, see [Under the hood](https://github.com/facebook/rocksdb/wiki/How-to-backup-RocksDB%3F#under-the-hood)).